rcantini/rcantini.github.io/content/post/CNN-VAE-MNIST/index.md

 ---
-title: 'Play with BERT!
-Text classification using Huggingface and Tensorflow'
+title: 'Let's play with MNIST!
+Generate digits with Convolutional Variational Autoencoders'
-subtitle: 'How to fine-tune a BERT classifier for detecting the sentiment of a movie review and the toxicity of a comment.'
+subtitle: 'How to develop a Flask web application for drawing numbers that uses a CNN-based variational autoencoder trained with Keras + Tensorflow on the MNIST dataset of handwritten digits.'
-summary: "In what follows, I'll show how to fine-tune a BERT classifier, using Huggingface and Keras+Tensorflow, for dealing with two different text classification problems.
-The first consists in detecting the sentiment (*negative* or *positive*) of a movie review, while the second is related to the classification of a comment based on different types of toxicity, such as *toxic*, *severe toxic*, *obscene*, *threat*, *insult* and *identity hate*."
+summary: ""
-date: 2021-03-03T00:00:00Z
+date: 2021-08-15T00:00:00Z
 draft: false
 math: true
 disable_comments: true
 markup: kramdown
-lastmod: 2021-03-03T00:00:00Z
+lastmod: 2021-08-15T00:00:00Z
 authors:
 - admin
 tags: